Aliases for AHR Gene

 External Ids for AHR Gene

-This gene encodes a ligand-activated transcription factor involved in the regulation of biological responses to planar aromatic hydrocarbons.
+The protein encoded by this gene is a ligand-activated helix-loop-helix transcription factor involved in the regulation of biological responses to planar aromatic hydrocarbons.
 This receptor has been shown to regulate xenobiotic-metabolizing enzymes such as cytochrome P450.
-Its ligands included a variety of aromatic hydrocarbons. [provided by RefSeq, Jul 2008]
+Before ligand binding, the encoded protein is sequestered in the cytoplasm; upon ligand binding, this protein moves to the nucleus and stimulates transcription of target genes. [provided by RefSeq, Sep 2015]

 GeneCards Summary for AHR Gene

 AHR (Aryl Hydrocarbon Receptor) is a Protein Coding gene.
-Diseases associated with AHR include eosinophilic fasciitis and toxic oil syndrome.
+Diseases associated with AHR include eosinophilic fasciitis and penis agenesis.
 Among its related pathways are AhR pathway (WikiPathways) and AHR Pathway (Qiagen).
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein heterodimerization activity.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is AHRR.

 UniProtKB/Swiss-Prot for AHR Gene